nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 ```

-#### Predicting the Winner of the MM Tournament
+#### Predicting the Winner of the Tournament

-Now, to predict the winner of the MM tournament we had to apply the best model to all of the games in the bracket successively.
+Now, to predict the winner of the tournament we had to apply the best model to all of the games in the bracket successively.

-And the predicted MM tournament winner is...
+And the predicted tournament winner is...

 ## Conclusion

 (summary of the main ideas)

-This is the first part of a series of posts about March Madness and Microsoft Fabric.
+This is the first part of a series of posts about Microsoft Fabric.
 Stay tuned for more! :wave: